-- Web browser pop-up windows from your device.
-Web pop-up blocking is enabled by default in Windows XP SP (Service Pack) 2.
+- •Web browser pop-up windows from your device.

 - JavaScript (enabled by default).

 - Java permissions (enabled by default).

-Refer to the Troubleshooting chapter (Chapter 26 on page 161) to see how to make sure these functions are allowed in Internet Explorer.
+Refer to the Troubleshooting chapter (Chapter 26 on page 163) to see how to make sure these functions are allowed in Internet Explorer.